tazjin/nixery/docs/src/nixery.md

 packages can be requested via the image name.

-Nix not only provides the packages to include in the images, but also builds the images themselves by using an interesting layering strategy described in [this blog post][layers].
+Nix not only provides the packages to include in the images, but also builds the images themselves by using a special [layering strategy][] that optimises for cache efficiency.

+For general information on why using Nix makes sense for container images, check out [this blog post][layers].

 ## Quick start